olewsaa/Yacht-computer/README.md

 show how you instrument the boat with simple and cost effective solutions.

-Personally I have opted for a Internet of Things on Board (ioToB) where the sensors are autonomous units that sends off the data to the central server over wifi (SignalK server that comes witg the OpenPlotter distro).
+Personally I have opted for a Internet of Things on Board (ioToB) where the sensors are autonomous units that sends off the data to the central server over wifi (SignalK server that comes with the OpenPlotter distro).

 ## Learning to use chips and sensors